 Nick Cassway draws on printmaking, graphic design and painting to create his work.
 A veteran of the Philadelphia art world, Nick graduated from Temple University Tyler School of Art with a BFA in 1990.
 He served as executive director of Nexus Foundation for Today’s Art from 2004-2009, is an associate professor at Drexel University, and is a 2015 fellow with the Center for Emerging Visual Artists.
 He grew up in Wyncote.

 During his residency, Cassway created a parklet on Torresdale Avenue.
 Parklets are little parks built into parking spaces.
 The parklet in front of the LAB provides seasonal outdoor space for LAB visitors, as well as for shoppers and passersby.
 This outdoor “reading room” is also used for art workshops and small events.
 The Frank Shuman Solar Art Parklet is equipped with solar panels and charging stations to pay homage to Frank Shuman, who pioneered solar power in Tacony in the early 20th century.
 In a July 2017 article in Planning Magazine, the authors used Cassway’s parklet as a model of a strong parklet program that capitalizes on robust NGO relationships, allowing it to be successful in a nontraditional location “like dense neighborhoods with little access to park space, or along commercial corridors not traditionally associated with placemaking and tactical urbanism.”

-The Tacony LAB is a partnership between the Office of Councilman Bobby Henon, the Free Library of Philadelphia, and the City of Philadelphia Mural Arts Program, with additional support from the Tacony CDC.
+The Tacony LAB is a partnership between the Office of Councilman Bobby Henon and Mural Arts Philadelphia, with additional support from the Tacony CDC.